Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/Custom Graphics.md

 Sometimes, custom graphics require sending data to the GPU before culling even begins.
 A common example of this is VFX Graph, which updates between `PresentationSystemGroup` and the culling phases.
-If your project requires this, you can enable the Custom Graphics Systems.
-You do this by adding the `EnableCustomGraphicsTag` to the `worldBlackboardEntity`.
-When this is enabled, a form of round-robin dispatch takes place at the end of `PresentationSystemGroup`.
-This introduces a partial sync point, so it is disabled by default.
+Because of this, there is a form of round-robin dispatch that takes place at the end of `PresentationSystemGroup`.
+This introduces a partial sync point by systems that update in it, so many of the deformation and material property systems disable updating inside of it by default.
+You can enable them individually via `EnableUpdatingInCustomGraphics` on the `worldBlackboardEntity`.

-When the custom graphics systems are enabled, there is a special `KinemationCustomGraphicsSetupSuperSystem` prior to the round-robin dispatch where systems can be added.
+There is a special `KinemationCustomGraphicsSetupSuperSystem` prior to the round-robin dispatch where systems can be added.
 One of the main purposes of this system is to flag entities that require the early dispatch.
 This means writing to `ChunkPerDispatchCullingMask`.
 For entities that should only be processed in this phase, and always be culled, add the `UsedOnlyForCustomGraphicsTag` component to them.